GSA/idmanagement.gov/_pages/web-policy.md

 This website links to publicly available websites that are government-owned or government sponsored, including domains ending in .gov, .mil and .us.
 We may also link to quasi-government agencies and websites created by public/private partnerships; state and local government sites (e.g., www.maryland.gov); and government-sponsored websites that end in .com, .org, or .net (e.g., www.usps.com for the U.S. Postal Service).

-Because the websites of other federal government agencies must follow the same policies as GSA, links to these sites (including sites managed by the U.S. military) are made without notification or disclaimer.
+Because the websites of other Federal Government agencies must follow the same policies as GSA, links to these sites (including sites managed by the U.S. military) are made without notification or disclaimer.

 ### Links to non-government websites

 This website may link to non-government websites, if they provide relevant information that’s not available on an official government website.
-We provide these links as a public service only; the US government, including GSA (as the sponsoring federal agency of IDManagement.gov), neither endorses nor guarantees in any way the external organizations, services, advice, or products included in these website links.
-Furthermore, the US government neither controls nor guarantees the accuracy, relevance, timeliness or completeness of the information contained in non-government website links.
+We provide these links as a public service only; the U.S. Government, including GSA (as the sponsoring federal agency of IDManagement.gov), neither endorses nor guarantees in any way the external organizations, services, advice, or products included in these website links.
+Furthermore, the U.S. Government neither controls nor guarantees the accuracy, relevance, timeliness or completeness of the information contained in non-government website links.

 ### Disclaimer of endorsement